14 minute read time

 Freshbooks chooses to use a drawing style in their campaigns that closely mimics the visual style seen on their website, while SmugMug opts to show a screenshot of the interface displayed inside a Mac laptop.

-So next time you are creating an announcement campaign, consider AB testing the style of images you include to see which works best for your business.
+So, next time you are creating an announcement campaign, consider A/B testing the style of images you include to see which works best for your business.

 According to the study, the average human attention span has fallen from 12 seconds in 2000—around the time the mobile revolution began—to eight seconds today.

-A goldfish is estimated to have a 9 second attention span.
+A goldfish is estimated to have a 9-second attention span.

 With the mobile revolution driving a decrease in attention spans, there’s a trend in email design towards using shorter copy.

 This email from La Mer is a good example.
-It features minimal copy and instead allows the beautiful edge-to-edge imagery to really deliver the message.
+It features minimal copy and, instead, allows the beautiful edge-to-edge imagery to really deliver the message.

-But would this work for your brand?
+Would this work for your brand?
 Or are you better off including longer-form copy that explains in detail the benefits and features of your product?

 According to studies, including personalization in your email campaigns can increase click-through rates by over 14%.

-Believe it or not, the tone you use in the body copy of your email campaigns can have a big effect on the number of click-throughs you receive.
+The tone you use in the body copy of your email campaigns can have a big effect on the number of click-throughs you receive.

-Studies show that when you incorporate positivity into your copy, you engage your reader’s brain in a much more powerful way, enabling them to easily understand your key messages and increasing their motivation to click-through and purchase your product.
+Studies show that, when you incorporate positivity into your copy, you engage your reader’s brain in a much more powerful way, enabling them to easily understand your key messages and increasing their motivation to click-through and purchase your product.